-UCLH is one of only twelve specialist centres in the UK for the treatment of penile cancer one of only two in London.
-UCLH provides a comprehensive penile cancer service for patients together with ongoing clinical trials and research.
-We use advanced state of the art imaging techniques along with the first penile cancer patient support group in the UK.
+UCLH is one of only twelve specialist centres in the UK for the treatment of penile cancer, and one of only two in London.
+UCLH provides a comprehensive penile cancer service for patients, together with ongoing clinical trials and research.
+We use advanced state of the art imaging techniques, along with the first penile cancer patient support group in the UK.

 Types of surgery

 If the cancer is located only on the foreskin, it may be possible to treat it by the surgical removal of the foreskin (circumcision).
 This treatment can usually be carried out as a day case procedure.
 It can be performed under local or general anaesthetic, depending on individual circumstances.

 If the cancer is small or only a small surface is involved with cancer and it has not spread elsewhere then it can usually be treated by removing only the affected area and a small area around it.

 This means removing the cancer with a rim of healthy tissue around it to reduce the risk of the cancer coming back in the future.
 The operation is performed under general anaesthetic and will involve a short stay in hospital.

 Occasionally you may require a small skin graft (taken from the thigh) to cover the treated area.

 For superficial (surface) pre malignant disease or superficial early cancers it may be possible to remove the top layer of the mucosa lining the glans (tip of penis) and use a skin graft from the thigh in order to cover the treated area.

 To help the wound heal and produce a good cosmetic result, following surgery, a urethral catheter will be left in place and special dressing.
 This will be left untouched for approximately ten days while the wound heals.
 You do not need to stay in hospital for this period, but you will attend clinic for your nurse specialist to remove the dressing and catheter.